MicrosoftDocs/intellicode/docs/custom-models.md

 ## Data and privacy

-To build your team model, we extract a summary file with metadata on your types and their usages.
+To build your team model, we pull a summary file with metadata on your types and their usages.
 For example, the summary file contains the names of classes and methods and how often they're called in different circumstances.
-IntelliCode doesn't track your keystrokes or extract whole expressions, statements, or literal values (such as strings) from your code.
+IntelliCode doesn't track your keystrokes or pull whole expressions, statements, or literal values (such as strings) from your code.

-The extracted data is transmitted, over HTTPS, to the IntelliCode service.
+The data which is pulled is transmitted over HTTPS to the IntelliCode service.
 The service then uses machine-learning algorithms to train a model for your code.
 It returns the model to your computer where it's merged with the base model.

-When you enable IntelliCode for kickoff training and/or autotraining your model for custom code completions:
+When you enable IntelliCode for kickoff training and autotraining your model for custom code completions:

 - We analyze your code locally.
 - We extract a summary file with metadata on your types and their usages.
 - We securely upload it to the IntelliCode service and train a completions model tailored to your code.
 - Your completions model is never shared with the users who have access to your repo (if a cloned git repository).
-- We allow you to delete your model at any time and/or cancel the model training directly in the IntelliCode UI found at **View** > **Other windows** > **IntelliCode**.
+- We allow you to delete your model at any time and cancel the model training directly in the IntelliCode UI at **View** > **Other windows** > **IntelliCode**.
 Uncheck the box in the UI to delete the model for the custom code completions.
 - You can refresh your learned patterns directly in the IntelliCode UI found at **View** > **Other windows** > **IntelliCode**.

-You'll see the training progress in your Visual Studio output window's IntelliCode section or IntelliCode UI found at **View** > **Other windows** > **IntelliCode**.
+You'll see the training progress in your Visual Studio output window's IntelliCode section or IntelliCode UI at **View** > **Other windows** > **IntelliCode**.
 Once the training is complete, you can see your summary and the new model tailored to your code.
 Then try writing some code using the classes/types that are particular to your repo.
 You should see starred suggestions for the most common cases.

 ### View extracted data